ibpsa/project1/web/index.md

 To receive announcements, [join the email announcement list]({{ site.url }}/participation.html).

-Registration is no longer possible as the project is closes to its final date.
+Registration is no longer possible as the project ends in summer 2022.

 <h2>Main Research Tasks</h2>
 The main tasks, which evolved from the original